Princetonlaan 8a, 3584 CB, Utrecht landac.geo@uu.nl

 Utrecht, the Netherlands | 1-2 July conference, 3 July Early Career Researcher Event

-LANDac will be back in 2026, with a conference on the theme of Land, Conflict and Peace.
+In 2026 the LANDac annual conference is centered on the theme of Land, Conflict and Peace.
 This conference offers the opportunity to explore issues at the crossroads of land governance and peace, conflict, and humanitarian studies.
 It invites reflection on how war and its aftermath reshape our understanding of land governance and call for new, context-sensitive approaches.
 Such reflection is more urgent than ever: today, around 50 countries of the world are experiencing war or organized violence, affecting roughly one in six people worldwide.
 In the current context of myriad global and local conflicts, this important theme aims to encourage rich discussion between participants from academia, practitioners, and policy makers.

 Contents